 Understanding ATS Score Benchmarks

-"ATS score" usually mixes multiple signals: keyword overlap with the job description, section completeness, and formatting/parseability.
+"ATS score" usually mixes multiple signals: keyword overlap with the job description plus section completeness (and formatting)/parseability.
 Scores are not standardized across tools, so treat them as directional, not absolute.

 Pragmatic benchmarks (what to aim for)